erkens/FPDF-Barcode/README.md

 # FPDF
-**This repository is only made for cloning official FPDF releases (including PSR-4 support), adding it to a namespace and adding barcode support which are available at: http://www.fpdf.org**
+**This is only a wrapper around the fork of setasign/fdpf (which is also a fork of the original FPDF) and added barcode support**

 Orignial source for barcode support is modified from: